JacobPamintuan/AmazingLabyrinth/README.md

 - Worked extensively on GUI to enhance the overall look and functionality

 Jacob (Me)
+For this project, I mainly focused on logic rather than GUI.
 - Essentially all of the game logic:
   - Shifting tiles
   - Shifting players